LIT-Protocol/docs/docs/sdk/wrapped-keys/custom-wrapped-keys.md

 Typically, you would want to implement a custom Lit Action to support signing with a Wrapped Key that has an underlying private key derived from an curve other than what's currently supported by the Wrapped Keys SDK.

-However, you are able to provide an arbitrary Lit Action code, so you can adapt Wrapped Keys to support your use case.
+However, you are able to provide arbitrary Lit Action code, so you can adapt Wrapped Keys to support your use case.

 <!-- TODO Update URLs once Wrapped Keys PR is merged: https://github.com/LIT-Protocol/js-sdk/pull/513 -->
 ## Provided Wrapped Keys Lit Actions